stjudecloud/rfcs/text/0002-quality-check-workflow.md

 By the time data reaches the St. Jude Cloud team from various sources, extensive _experimental_ and _computational_ evaluation have already been carried out.
 Each contributing project has its own thresholds for quality in both areas which is dependent on the best practices at that point in time and the goals of the project.
 Most often, we take the computational data, revert it back to its raw form (such as FastQ files), and reprocess it using our harmonization pipeline.

-Thus, the scope of this RFC, and the QC of samples on the project in general, is limited to the _computational_ QC of the files produce for publication in St. Jude Cloud.
+Thus, the scope of this RFC, and the QC of samples on the project in general, is limited to the _computational_ QC of the files produced for publication in St. Jude Cloud.
 While we do produce results that define _experimental_ results (such as `fastqc` ), these are rarely used to decide which files pass or fail our QC.
 We hope that the inclusion of these results will save end-users time and aide in decision-making about downstream analysis approaches.

 ### Tools and Metrics

-Here, we outline each tool, what metrics are considered in an automated manner, and which metrics and require manual inspect.
-To keep from duplicating information and to ensure the RFC doesn't get out of sync, versions for each tool can be found in the [dependencies](#dependencies) section.
+Here, we outline each tool, what metrics are considered in an automated manner, and which metrics require manual inspection.
+To keep from duplicating information and to ensure the RFC does not get out of sync, versions for each tool can be found in the [dependencies](#dependencies) section.

 #### samtools